Michael is Free Electrons’ founder and Chief Executive Officer.

 - Extensively working on Linux on TI OMAP processors, through contributions to the Ubuntu on ARM project, performance benchmarks, training and writing documentation.

-- Regularly making public presentations in national and international technical conferences and sharing videos with the community.
+- Regularly making public presentations in national and international technical conferences.

 Free software community